domagojk/scalable-arhitecture/README.md

 ## Solution in Recycle
 Recycle application is composed of components and drivers:
 - **Components** are independent units of the app doing most of the work
-- **Drivers** are part of the domain logic which are connecting them together
+- **Drivers** are part of the domain logic which are connecting them together (part of the app domain logic)

 List of components:
 - view: `RepoList` **(A)**, `Markdown` **(B)** (managing application visual presentation using React)